 The Structure of Food Webs

-It is important to recognize that food production is inextricably connected to ecological processes that have evolved in the natural world for millions of years.
+It is important to recognize that food production is intimately connected to ecological processes that have evolved in the natural world for millions of years.
 In any ecosystem, caloric energy (energy gained from food and used for cellular metabolism, or work) is transferred from plants to herbivores and then to carnivores and omnivores through the many feeding interrelationships of food webs.

 Terrestrial Food Webs

 Review more detailed information about the trophic levels in the Energy Chapter.

 Organisms in the natural world are classified into trophic levels.
 The first trophic level consists of primary producers.
 These are organisms such as plants that can produce their own food energy through photosynthesis and that serve as food to other organisms.
 Primary producers are the base of most food webs.
 Primary consumers (herbivores) are organisms whose main diet consists of primary producers.
 Secondary consumers and tertiary consumers are organisms that eat the animals who feed on plants (carnivores), or eat both plants and animals (omnivores).
 Figure 2 demonstrates the complex interrelationships among trophic levels in a terrestrial African Savanna biome.

 Since primary producers are ultimately responsible for fueling all the other organisms in the food web, the amount of biomass produced by plants determines the number of higher trophic-level organisms that can exist in an ecosystem.
 The most productive terrestrial ecosystems with the greatest overall carrying capacities have rich, fertile soil, abundant rainfall and moderately warm temperatures year-round.
 These food webs can support five trophic levels and typically occur at or near the equator.